It's a Jungle Out There (song)

-"It's a Jungle Out There" is a song written by Randy Newman and used as the theme song starting with the second season of the TV series Monk.
+"It's a Jungle Out There" is a song written by Randy Newman and used as the theme song of the TV series Monk starting with its second season.
 In 2004, it won an Emmy Award for Outstanding Main Title Theme Music.
 As the first season's theme song "Monk Theme" had won the same award the previous year, Monk became the first series to have two different theme songs win an Emmy for Outstanding Main Title Theme Music in consecutive years.
 The song is not to be confused with the Harry Nilsson song of the same name from his 1975 album Duit on Mon Dei.

 Themes

 The lyrics allude to Adrian Monk's plethora of fears and warn that some degree of caution and attention is necessary to stay alive, given everyday life's many dangers.
-The song was used twice in each episode—but see the exception below.

 History

 After the end of the first season of Monk, producer David Hoberman approached Randy Newman to create a new theme song.
 Newman composed the song and played it for Hoberman and Tony Shalhoub.
-The song debuted in the second season premiere "Mr. Monk Goes Back to School."
-It remained unpopular with some fans.
-USA Network reported that they received many complaints from viewers who wanted the series to continue using Jeff Beal's "Monk Theme."

-Some references to this were made in season 2, episode 12, "Mr. Monk and the T.V.
-Star," where a character is upset about the detective show changing its theme song, and she claims no one else likes the new song.
-At the end of the episode, Adrian Monk agrees not to change the theme if he ever gets a T.V. show, and the old theme plays at the end of the episode.
+The song debuted in the second-season premiere "Mr. Monk Goes Back to School".
+It was initially unpopular with some fans.
+USA Network reported that they received many complaints from viewers who wanted the series to continue using Jeff Beal's "Monk Theme".
+The controversy is referenced in the season 2 episode "Mr. Monk and the TV Star", in which Marci Maven, a dedicated fan of an in-universe detective show, complains that the program changed its theme song.
+She forces Monk to promise that if he ever gets a TV show, he will never change the theme song, and the original theme plays as the episode concludes.

-Although the theme song remained the same, the clips used in the title sequence changed three times over the course of the series:
+Although the theme song remained the same, the clips used in the title sequence changed three times over the course of the series, so three different edits of the theme song were used: